You have turned-in this assignment. You can review the lesson and see your previous answers.

 I want you to write the missing words in the following sentence.

-People had to pay blank to the mediaeval Church known as blank.
+People had to pay blank to the medieval Church known as blank.

-Pause the video here, write the missing words and press play when you're ready to see if you've got the correct answer.
+Pause the video here, write the missing words, and press Play when you're ready to see if you got the correct answer.

 Okay, well done to everyone who identified that the missing words were taxes and tithes.

-So now we're ready to put what we've learned about the power of the mediaeval Church into practise.
+So, now we're ready to put what we've learned about the power of the medieval Church into practice.

-We have a statement on the screen and it says, "The mediaeval Church was only powerful because it helped bring people together in mediaeval villages."
-Based on what you've learned about the mediaeval Church, is Laura's statement accurate?
-And I want you to explain your answer.
+We have a statement on the screen, and it says, "The medieval Church was only powerful because it helped bring people together in medieval villages.

 Laura's statement is, is not accurate.